 Elder abuse is the most under-reported form of abuse (including intimate partner violence and child abuse).
 Most of the research on the elder abuse has been on economic abuse (look for definition here).
 That is many elders are abused for their income.
 This type of abuse (and the others) is mostly done by another family member.
 One reason for family members to be the most common to abuse is the fact that people working with the elderly (such as hospice, elderly homes) are more likely to get caught.
 That is assisted living homes are going to have nurses and other staff looking out for abuse.
-This is not the case for a family taking care of family.
+This is not the case for a family taking care of another family member.
 Like other forms of abuse is it is rarely conducted alone and often times it is a mix of physical, emotional, and sexual abuse.

 What are some of the signs of an economical abuser?